Stability of Moral Choices

 Most importantly, liars are an abomination to the God of Truth, but those who deal honestly with others are a delight to God.
 Notice the comparison between words and deeds.
 Words reflect what a person does, or does not, do.

 Those who are thinking ahead do not reveal everything that they know.
-As an example, if you are negotiating a deal, you don't tell people what your limits are.
+For example, if you are negotiating a deal, you don't tell people your limits.
 Or, if you think someone is lying, you don't let the person know everything you know to see if what he says matches up with what you know.
 Thus, this is another reason to limit our words to only those carefully considered (Proverbs 10:19).
 In contrast, the very thoughts, or emotions, of fools loudly proclaim them to be foolish (Ecclesiastes 10:3).
 They have no restraint on their tongues (Proverbs 10:8,10).

 For discussion: